From Quantum Relative Entropy to the Semiclassical Einstein Equations

 see also \cite{HNS:1984scalim}, where $\phi,\psi \in C_c^\infty(\mathcal{H}_B)$ are compactly supported solutions of \eqref{KleinGordonEquation} restricted to the horizon $\mathcal{H}_B$, $U$ denotes a null coordinate affinely parametrizing $\mathcal{H}_B$, as before, and $s$ denotes coordinates on the bifurcation surface $\mathcal{S}$.
-In particular, this two-point function satisfies the KMS condition at inverse temperature $\beta = \tfrac{2\pi}{\kappa}$ with respect to the projected Killing flow $\left.\tau^t\right\vert_{\mathcal{H}}$ \cite{KW:1991hadamard}, thereby recovering the Hawking and, in the Rindler case, the Unruh temperature.
+In particular, this two-point function satisfies the Kubo-Martin-Schwinger (KMS) condition \footnote{States satisfying the KMS condition generalize the notion of Gibbs ensembles beyond finite systems, see \cite{KMS1, KMS2, KMS3}.} at inverse temperature $\beta = \tfrac{2\pi}{\kappa}$ with respect to the projected Killing flow $\left.\tau^t\right\vert_{\mathcal{H}}$ \cite{KW:1991hadamard}, thereby recovering the Hawking and, in the Rindler case, the Unruh temperature.
 Note that, in contrast to stationary black holes, the boost Killing field generating a Rindler horizon has no unique normalization, since any rescaling changes the proper acceleration $a$ of the corresponding uniformly accelerated observers and thereby the surface gravity $\kappa$ of the associated horizon.